vk-dmalenda/FoundryVTT-Grid-Aware-Auras-v12/readme.md

 In the above example, the aura is visible to a user when that user is hovering the token; OR when the token is selected/controlled (only possible by it's owner); OR if the user owns the token and it is that token's turn in the combat tracker.

+### Automation

+#### Effect

+This automation allows adding an effect to a token when it enters the configured aura, and removes it when the token leaves.
+If multiple auras are applying the same effect, the token must leave all of them for the effect to be removed.

+The '_Enable Effect Automation_' setting must be enabled by the GM in the settings for this feature to be available.
+It defaults to disabled.

+- _Effect_ - Select an effect that will be applied to/removed from tokens within the aura.
+- _Overlay?_ - If checked, the effect will be added as an overlay (i.e. the icon will appear over the whole token).
+- _Target Tokens_ - This is used to limit which tokens have effects applied to them.
+This is the token disposition as set in the token's config.
+For example, choosing 'Hostile' will only apply affects to tokens with the 'Hostile' disposition.

+#### Macro

+This automation executes a macro when a token enters or leaves the aura.
+Note that this also includes when 'preview' tokens (such as when dragging a token) enter or leave.
+The arguments passed to the macro are identical to those passed to the [gridAwareAuras.enterLeaveAura hook](./docs/hooks.md#gridawareaurasenterleaveaura).
+Note that this macro is executed for all players that are currently on the scene.

+The '_Enable Macro Automation_' setting must be enabled by the GM in the settings for this feature to be available.
+It defaults to disabled.

+- _Enter/Leave Macro_ - The **ID** of a macro to execute.
+Paste an ID in, or drag-and-drop a macro from the macrobar or macros folder to use it's ID.

+#### Terrain Height Tools

+If the Terrain Height Tools module v0.4.7 or newer is installed and activated, the tab will be available.
+It allows for drawing line of sight rulers between the token that owns the aura and any tokens that are inside the aura while the token is being dragged.

+- _Token Ruler on Drag_ - This determines what type of ruler to draw (if any).
+	- _Don't show_ - Disables THT integration for this Aura.
+	- _Centre Only_ - Shows centre-to-centre rulers.
+	- _Centre and Edge_ - Shows centre-to-centre and edge-to-edge rulers.
+- _Target Tokens_ - This is used to limit which tokens have line of sight rulers drawn to them.
+This is the token disposition as set in the token's config.
+For example, choosing 'Hostile' will only draw line of sight rulers between this token and tokens with the 'Hostile' disposition.

 ### Square Grids

 When dealing with square grids, there are different ways of handling diagonals.
 You can configure which rules Grid-Aware Auras uses in the module settings.
 Which one you choose will depend on your game.
 GAA supports the following: